 Want to make your saddle pads last longer?
 Rotate their use.
 Invest in a few pads that you like, and use one each day in a rotation.
 This allows the pads to fully dry out in between uses, and it also makes it much easier to wash everything while you still have one available for use.

 Use a Brush to Remove Debris

-You’ll need to regularly remove debris, like dead hair and bits of hay, from your saddle pads.
+You’ll need to regularly remove debris, like dead hair and bits of hay, from your pads.
 This is particularly important if you’re dealing with Western pads which are more difficult to clean.
 Use a stiff brush and remove debris regularly so that it doesn’t get deeply worked into the pad.